shengyenlin/Machine-Learning-HTML-2021-Fall/README.md

 The homeworks of this class comprised of two parts - writing assignments and programming assignments.
 For writing assignments, I uploaded all my hand-written solutions in pictures to the directory of each homework.
 As for programming assignments, I coded in python.

-- HW1: Experiments with Perceptron Learning Algorithm
+- HW1:
-- HW2: Experiments with Linear Models
-- HW3: Experiments with Linear and Nonlinear Models
-- HW4: Experiments with Regularized Logistic Regression
-- HW5: Experiments with Soft-Margin SVM
-- HW6: Experiments with Adaptive Boosting

 Please refer to each homework directory for details.

-## Final projects
+## Final projects - IBM telco customer churn rate prediction challenge
-- We participated in a Kaggle competition - Credit Card Fraud Detection.
+- We acted as a data scientist in a company to help the company predicting why customers stop using the services forehand.
-- For more details and codes, please refer to [this repo](https://github.com/shengyenlin/Statistical-learning-and-deep-learning-Final-2020-Fall)
+- For more details and codes, please refer to [this repo](https://github.com/shengyenlin/Machine-Learning-HTML-Final-Project-2021-Fall)